-Germany is a member state of the EU, and German courts are therefore bound by ECJ rulings in legal matters concerning the same subject matter.
-This means for EU citizens living or staying in Germany that in case of an extradition request from a third country, Germany is obliged not to extradite the EU citizen directly to the requesting country, but to contact the EU Member State of which the person concerned is a national and to give preference to this Member State.
-At the request of this Member State, Germany would have to hand over the person concerned to the Member State in question.
+Germany is a member state of the EU, so German courts are bound by ECJ rulings in legal matters concerning the same subject matter.
+This means for EU citizens who live permanently in Germany or are staying there even temporarily that in the case of an extradition request from a third country, Germany is obliged not to extradite the EU citizen directly to the requesting country, but to contact the Member State of which the person concerned is a national and give it preference.
+If this member State submits a corresponding extradition request, Germany must transfer the Union citizen concerned to this state.

-The EU citizen concerned must be surrendered to the EU Member State per Framework Decision 2002/5843, if the Member State of which the EU citizen is a national is responsible for prosecuting the Union citizen for crimes committed abroad.
+The EU citizen concerned must be surrendered to the EU Member State by Framework Decision (Rb) 2002/5843.
+The Member State of which the EU citizen is a national is responsible for prosecuting the Union citizen for crimes committed abroad.
 The Framework Decision requires surrender based on a European arrest warrant by the issuing state.

-It should be noted that the European arrest warrant cannot be issued based on any act.
+The European arrest warrant cannot be issued based on any act.
 These acts must be punishable under the law of the issuing state by either a custodial sentence or a detention order for a maximum period of at least 12 months (Art.
 2 I Rb).
-If the person concerned has already been sentenced to a penalty or a detention order has been issued, this must cover a period of at least 4 months (Art.
+If the person concerned has already been sentenced to a penalty or a detention order has been issued, this must cover at least four months (Art.
 2 I Rb).

 Furthermore, the principle of double criminality applies.
-The surrender of the person concerned can be dependent on whether the executing state also criminalizes the act for which the European arrest warrant was issued.
+Therefore, the surrender of the person concerned can be made conditional on the Member State request to extradite, making the act for which the European arrest warrant was issued punishable.

 - sexual exploitation of children and child pornography,

-- illicit trafficking in weapons, ammunition and explosives,
+- drug trafficking and trafficking in arms, ammunition and explosives,

 - counterfeiting of currency and other means of payment,